myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Turns out she brought me a bundle of maps, containing only 15 pages of different maps of the island, that she believes originally contained 20 pages of different maps of the island, and it is the maps of the concrete lands of the Earth's surface after [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md). [**ABSART IDSA Archipelago**](../../02-the-creations.../waivfves-1/37.-woman-of-russian/37.1.-absart-idsa-archipelago.md) was written on the cover of that bundle of maps but she named that bundle of maps [**The Melting Archipelago**](../../02-the-creations.../waivfves-1/37.-woman-of-russian/37.1.-absart-idsa-archipelago.md).
 >
-> She told me the details on each map and showed me some notes, one of it notes said that the first map was created on January 31, 2022, and the last map was created on June 21, 2022 (on June 22, 2022, **B.M.**), but the last five maps are gone.
+> She told me the details on each map and showed me some notes, one of the notes said that the first map was created on January 31, 2022, and the last map was created on June 21, 2022 (on June 22, 2022, **B.M.**), but the last five maps are gone.
 The date of the last map is another fringe in theory for me.
 >
 > But, with the belief of [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md), who we saved this time, which somehow all other [**Amandas**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) also shared, we voted and decided to guide this ark sailing through [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md) to find that [**Melting Archipelago**](../../02-the-creations.../waivfves-1/37.-woman-of-russian/37.1.-absart-idsa-archipelago.md) one by one.
 And this hard decision brings a very big hope for us all.